205 LaFayette Avenue

 Student Chef Competition

-As part of the Georgia Department of Education School Nutrition Program's Shake It Up in School Nutrition initiative, Georgia Department of Education is holding it's first ever Farm to School Student Chef Compeitition.
+As part of the Georgia Department of Education School Nutrition Program's Shake It Up in School Nutrition initiative, Georgia Department of Education is holding it's second annual Shake It Up- Farm to School Student Chef Compeitition.
 It is open to student teams in grades 9-12 throughout the state.
 For more information, please click here.

 On Monday, October 24, districts across the state of Georgia were honored with the prestigious Golden Radish Award for their farm to school accomplishments.
 Fayette County Schools was award the Silver Award this year.
 The Golden Radish award recognizes schools that are involced in local food procurement to hosting taste tests.
 A few schools across the district have their own gardens.
 School Nutrition Director, Kokeeta Wilder, Lead Manager, Ginger McCann, and Robert J. Burch's Garden Coordinator, Sandy Golden, accepted the award on Monday.